Grants & Awards

 Purpose and Eligibility

-Learning and teaching grants will be available to support specific activities related to digital innovation.
+Learning and Teaching Innovation Grants will be available in 2024 to support specific activities related to digital innovation.

-All staff (academic and professionals) are eligible to apply, either as teams or individuals, providing they have the support of a relevant ADLT, Academic Head and/or relevant Dean/Director.
+Academic and professional staff (either continuing or with a contract that ends after the grants report due date) are eligible to apply, either as teams or individuals, providing they have the support of a relevant ADLT, Academic Head and/or relevant Dean/Director.

-A final report on the project is to be submitted to CEE within three months of the completion of the project.
+A final report on the project is to be submitted to Grants and Awards within three months of the completion of the project.

 Sessional Teaching Awards recognise the significant contributions made by sessional staff to the JCU teaching and learning community.
 College Deans may nominate any staff member who has been employed on a sessional basis throughout the year.